gyk4j/moszolo/README.md

 virtualization technology for downloading and running on-demand without prior installation.

-`o2010s` is a PowerShell script that downloads the appropriate required files for Microsoft Office Starter 2010 to install and run successfully.
+`moszolo` is a PowerShell script that downloads the appropriate required files for Microsoft Office Starter 2010 to install and run successfully.
 To do so, it downloads and parses the App-V's manifest and catalog files in XML format.